KDE/documentation-docs-kdenlive-org/titles_and_graphics/titles/title_patterns.rst

 .. _title-editor_load-template:

 :guilabel:`Load template` Kdenlive opens a window with a drop-down list with all the title templates :ref:`stored in this default folder <title_file_operations-title_template>`.
 When you click on the template a preview is shown direct in the main workspace.
 Click on :guilabel:`Update Title` and the chosen template is added to the actual title.
-The templates you see here are stored in